apmckinlay/natureapp/trees/engel.md

 The four-sided bluish-green **needles** (1 in long) grow on all sides of the twigs.
 The light-brown **cones** (1.5-3 in long) hang down from the branches and have papery scales with a ragged outer edge.
 The reddish to purplish-brown **bark** is loose and scaly.

+Engelmann Spruces continue to grow at a steady rate for 300 years, long after other trees have slowed down.
+Well-established trees are often 250-450 years old and trees have been known to reach 760-850 years.

 **Did you know?** Sounding boards for violins, pianos, and guitars are often made with wood from Engelmann Spruces.

 <!-- generated, do not edit -->